pagkly/Zed/Investopedia3/What You Should Know About Fixed-Rate Payments.md

 ## How a Fixed-Rate Payment Works

 A fixed-rate payment agreement is most often used in mortgage loans.
-Homebuyers generally have a choice of [fixed-rate mortgage loans](https://www.investopedia.com/terms/f/fixed-rate_mortgage.asp) or [adjustable-rate (ARM) mortgage loans](https://www.investopedia.com/terms/a/arm.asp).
-Adjustable-rate mortgage loans are also known as [floating](https://www.investopedia.com/terms/f/floatinginterestrate.asp) rate loans.
-Homebuyers typically can decide [which loan type is the better choice](https://www.investopedia.com/ask/answers/07/fixed-variable.asp) for them.
+Homebuyers generally have a choice of [[fixed-rate mortgage loans]](https://www.investopedia.com/terms/f/fixed-rate_mortgage.asp) or [[adjustable-rate (ARM) mortgage loans]](https://www.investopedia.com/terms/a/arm.asp).
+Adjustable-rate mortgage loans are also known as [[floating]](https://www.investopedia.com/terms/f/floatinginterestrate.asp) rate loans.
+Homebuyers typically can decide [[which loan type is the better choice]](https://www.investopedia.com/ask/answers/07/fixed-variable.asp) for them.

 A bank will generally offer a variety of fixed-rate payment mortgage loans, each with a slightly different interest rate.
 Typically, a homebuyer can choose a [15-year term or a 30-year term](https://www.investopedia.com/articles/personal-finance/042015/comparison-30year-vs-15year-mortgage.asp).2 Slightly lower rates are offered for veterans and for Federal Housing Authority (FHA) loans.
 Although loans for veterans and those available through the FHA have lower interest rates, borrowers are typically required to purchase additional mortgage insurance to protect against default.3

 Banks also offer options for adjustable-rate loans.
 Historically, these could have a substantially lower starting interest rate than fixed-rate payment loans.
 In times when interest rates were low, the homebuyer could usually get an even lower introductory rate on an adjustable-rate mortgage, offering a break on the payments in the months immediately after the purchase.
 When the introductory period ended, the bank raised the rate and the payment amounts as interest rates were rising.
 When interest rates were high, a bank was more inclined to offer the introductory rate break on fixed-rate loans, because it anticipated that rates on new loans will go lower.

-However, with mortgage rates hovering below 5% since the 2008 housing crisis, the gap between [fixed-rate and variable-rate loans](https://www.investopedia.com/ask/answers/032515/what-difference-between-variable-cost-and-fixed-cost-economics.asp) has practically closed.
+However, with mortgage rates hovering below 5% since the 2008 housing crisis, the gap between [[fixed-rate and variable-rate loans]](https://www.investopedia.com/ask/answers/032515/what-difference-between-variable-cost-and-fixed-cost-economics.asp) has practically closed.
 As of Aug.
 13, 2020, the average interest rate nationwide on a 30-year fixed mortgage was 2.96%.
 The rate for a comparable adjustable-rate loan was 2.9%.4 The latter is a so-called “5/1 ARM,” meaning the rate remains fixed for at least five years.
 After five years, it may be adjusted upward annually.5

 ### 0.06%